-Lung diseases: We found that five-year survival of children diagnosed with cancer in Switzerland improved from 64% in 1976-1983 to 88% in 2004-2013, but there is room for further improvement.
-Survival rates varied by type of clinical treatment, language region and nationality.
-All paediatric cancer patients should be referred to a specialised paediatric cancer centre [Schindler-2017].
+Survival: We found that five-year survival of children diagnosed with cancer in Switzerland improved from 64% in 1976-1983 to 88% in 2004-2013, but there is room for further improvement.
+Survival rates varied by type of clinical treatment, language region, and nationality.
+To improve survival, all paediatric cancer patients should be referred to a specialised paediatric cancer centre [Schindler-2017].